50 Expert Facilities Management Tips and Best Practices

-"While other managers may work to manage clients or staff, your job is to manage facilities and all that occurs in them.
+- Be the master of your company’s physical assets.
+While other managers may work to manage clients or staff, your job is to manage facilities and all that occurs in them.
 Your corporation’s physical assets are just as important as your human resources, and you are the expert in this field.
 Whether it’s collating data or contributing to the organization’s bottom line, your input is a valuable part of corporate decision-making.
-If you’d like to change buying practices or convert to more energy-efficient heating, make a statement and back it up with your data and your years of facilities management experience." –James McDonald, 5 Things Facilities Managers Must Do to Gain Respect & Clout, iOffice; Twitter: @iofficecorp
+If you’d like to change buying practices or convert to more energy-efficient heating, make a statement and back it up with your data and your years of facilities management experience.–James McDonald, 5 Things Facilities Managers Must Do to Gain Respect & Clout, iOffice; Twitter: @iofficecorp

+- Set clear definitions for facilities work practices.
 “Workplace inclusion has to be clearly defined before any initiatives can be pushed forward.
 One useful definition of an inclusive office is a workplace in which all staff are treated with respect and have equal access to resources and opportunities.
 Facility managers should build on this high-level description to create an idea of what concepts like equal access, diversity and fairness look like in their own facilities.
 Including these definitions in your company’s core values will help you to set clear goals and build concrete policies.”–Nick Mason, A Facility Manager’s Guide to Inclusive WorkplacesOffice Space Software; Twitter:@OfficeSpaceSw

 Tips for Leveraging Technology Tools, Software, and Metric

 “There are many different software options out there than can aid FMs in organizing and streamlining their everyday tasks.
-This ranges from software designed to help manage all maintenance activities to logging and tracking facility visitors for security purposes."
+This ranges from software designed to help manage all maintenance activities to logging and tracking facility visitors for security purposes.

-"There are also several comprehensive facility management software options available.
+There are also several comprehensive facility management software options available.
 One popular option in this area is NetFacilities, a web-based software that aims to centralize the many things FMs need to manage—from vendors and work orders to asset management and preventative maintenance—in one convenient place.”–Neal Peters, Top Technology Tools for Facility Managers, DPM Care; Twitter: @dpmcare

+- Utilize modern smart sensor solutions to reduce costs and enhance capabilities.
 “By populating buildings with such smart sensors, operating costs are dramatically reduced, productivity is enhanced, and occupants’ comfort is improved.
 Specifically, detailed information about occupants’ presence, location, count, and activity can now be used to significantly optimize facility management.
 Hot desking, meeting rooms booking, optimized space planning, and energy savings are some of the immediate use cases.”–Itamar Roth, Facility Management Is Facilitated By Smart Sensors,Facilities Executive; Twitter:@facilityexec

+- Use building information monitoring to monitor system performance.
 “Closely monitoring energy and water use to reduce building-operating costs is another benefit.
 By allowing owners to monitor and analyze the performance of multiple systems—air-conditioning levels, lights on automatic dimmers, water usage—BIM can lead to more thoughtful energy use, lowered expenses, and increased asset value.”–Michael Schley as told by Jeff Link,BIM for Facilities Management: 4 Tips to Improve Lifecycle Performance and Reduce Costs, Autodesk; Twitter: @autodesk

+- Thermal imaging technology can help identify and fix unseen problems.
 “Performing facility maintenance and engineering tasks is like sailing among icebergs.
 What technicians can’t see will sink them — or their facilities.
 Thermal imaging technology gives technicians the ability to see the unseen, making it easier to spot failing motors and electrical components, HVAC condensate leaks, bad ductwork, and leaky roofs.
 Technicians then can fix problems before they become large headaches, as well as reduce heating and cooling costs as part of sustainability initiatives.”–John Anderson, Putting Thermal Imaging to Work in Facility Maintenance,FacilitiesNet

+- Adaptive workflow tracking allows you to track activity throughout a diverse workforce.
 “The business world is increasingly embracing a larger remote workforce.
 Offices are used as areas to collaborate, develop, and design new ideas.
 The day-to-day work can be, and often is, done from home.
 That means you’ll need the ability to track workflows and project tasks across a diverse workforce.
 Emailing details back and forth regarding a project gets hectic, and it’s easy to lose an important piece of a proposal to your inbox.

 Inventory and Asset Management Tips

+- Implement a consistent asset tagging process.
+“Verify assets from a minimum of two data points, such as the barcode and the item’s serial number.
+When disposing of assets, this step is crucial to ensure an “accurate and verifiable chain of custody,” which can help to mitigate data breaches (particularly for the disposal of IT assets) and also help to maintain compliance with regulations.
 “Implementing a consistent asset tagging process flow ensures that all assets received by your company are consistently classified and tracked, making it easy to locate assets throughout the company, implement regular maintenance schedules, and maintain accurate record-keeping for auditing and accounting purposes.
 Developing clear policies and procedures and training your team members on approved asset tagging procedures streamlines processes and can ultimately have a positive impact on your bottom line, allowing you to improve resource utilization, reduce unnecessary duplication of assets, and get more usable life out of your investments.”–Varsha Saha, 6 Steps in Asset Tagging Process Flow, Camcode; Twitter: @camcode

 footage to utilize, making innovative, optimized layouts appealing for today’s warehouse managers who are faced with storing increased product volume in a static amount of space.
 In 2016, consider making better use of the vertical space in your facility, but don’t neglect layout optimization best practices.
 Maximize your use of vertical cubic footage by placing seasonal products or those that move less frequently in harder-to-reach vertical storage areas.”–Varsha Saha, 6 Tips for Better Warehouse Inventory Management in 2017, Camcode; Twitter: @Camcode